rsksmart/RSKIPs/IPs/RSKIPNN.md

 ## Motivation

-Prevents the creation of a contract with the same address of a contract that was destroyed previously in the same block execution.
-In order to prevent cache inconsistencies across the different cache levels.
+With the introduction of the opcode of `CREATE2` now exists the possibility that, given a transaction list to be executed on the same block, there would be a transaction that destroys.
+This normally would not be a problem, but, in order to reduce modification times on the Unitrie storage, several cache levels were implemented.

 ## Specification